nicotsou/nicotsou.com/content/blog/tltr-typescript-classes/index.md

 const playableTrack = new Playable();  // throws an error
 ```

-Which doesn't allow my to access:
+Which doesn't allow me to access:

 It won’t be possible to instantiate new objects from the `Playable` class: